16 Ecommerce UX Best Practices to Boost Your Sales – Updated for 2022

 Every page on your site should load in under 3 seconds.
-Google uses an algorithm to determine the position that a website appears, and faster loading sites are a ranking factor.
+Google uses an algorithm to determine the position that a website appears, and faster loading speed is a ranking factor.

 The longer your site takes to load, the less likely Google will be to direct users to your site.